Akashog123/PPT_Generator/README.md

 - Previous README mentioned Tailwind; templates use a small custom stylesheet (no Tailwind dependency).
 - `runtime.txt` is not provided for platform build hints even though Dockerfile pins 3.11.
 - API key storage: older README claimed server-stored API key — current app requires `api_key` per request from the UI.
+- What changed: Procfile (Railway/Heroku) was removed and replaced with Render configuration (render.yaml) for Docker-based deployments.

 Files referenced while preparing this README
 -------------------------------------------